GP numbers falling at fastest rate for 50 years11 Feb 2020 | Stephanie Prior

 It is not that these family doctors are not working hard.
 The average number of registered patients per GP is now 2,087.
 65% of all GPs work beyond their allocated hours every day, compared to 47% in 2018, with 17% feeling unable to cope with their daily workload, up from 11% last year.
 Now GPs are working an average 11-hour day and are seeing up to 60 patients in this time, double the number considered safe.
 So, many of these doctors are working longer hours and more intensely, without an increase in their pay.

 Finally, there are the retirements.
-The numbers of GPs retiring early is increasing: now two thirds are retiring early, which is double the rate five years ago.
+The number of GPs retiring early is increasing: now two-thirds are retiring early, which is double the rate five years ago.
 This high figure is attributed to burn-out as well as the well-recognised problem with pensions.

 Pressure mounting: patients suffering